Skip to content

 Belinda Kaskow, PhD

-Dr. Belinda Kaskow is a Research Scientist in the Baecher-Allan and Weiner labs, where she studies the genetics and function of the immune system in neurologic disorders and cancer.
+Belinda is a Research Scientist in the Baecher-Allan and Weiner labs, where she studies the genetics and function of the immune system in neurologic disorders and cancer.
 She is currently investigating the role of regulatory T and B cells in Multiple Sclerosis and identifying the genes involved in resistance or susceptibility to suppression.
-She received her Ph.D. in Genetics from the University of Western Australia
+She received her PhD in Genetics from the University of Western Australia

 Postdoctoral Fellow